 The Navtex received the following message:

 MAN OVERBOARD (FEMALE)

 OF AUG 8 IN SEA AREA OF SE AGEAN SEA

 I headed for Fourni or Fournoi.
 The wind was was 8-22 knots from the WNW and there was a considerable and annoying chop.
 Being rather hot I put up the tent and motored part of the way until I was able to motor-sail with the headsail opened from 30 to 50%.
 For a while I was able to turn off the engine but soon I was back to motor-sailing again.
 We arrived in the Visiliá cove [37° 30.4' N 26° 30.4' E] located on the east side of Fournoi at 1545 after 24.1 nautical miles (M).
 This cove is well protected from the westerlies and it was very calm.

 There was another sailboat in the cove the British S/Y Cresswell Jenny with Karin and Andrew Gerswell.
 I anchored without any difficulty in 4.5 m depth letting out only 20 m of chain so that Thetis will not drift too far within the narrow cove.

 After some rest and when the sun was low in the horizon I removed the tent and launched the dinghy, a rather lengthy operation.
 I then helped Andrew set a second anchor because the two boats were drifting too close to each other.
 Following this operation Karin and Andrew came aboard Thetis for an ouzo.

-The crew of Thetis was too tired and too lazy to cook so we settled for an omelet and some rice.
+The crew of Thetis was too tired and too lazy to cook so I settled for an omelet and some rice.
 I was hopping for a spectacular moon-rise, the moon being one day short of full, but I was disappointed.
 It rose behind the island in the SSE.